gagath/netbpm_gs2hm/README.md

 result for easy processing on it and then convert it to an efficient format such as PNG.

+You can convert images to ASCII PGM using ImageMagick:

+    :::console
+    $ convert input.png -compress none output.png

 ## Building

 This program is bare C, you will only need a C compiler and run the Makefile: